angarsky/diveintopython/learn/variables_and_types/string-operations.md

 ## The `split()` Method

-It is also a built-in method in Python that is used to split a string into a list of substrings based on a specified separator.
+It is also a built-in method in Python that is used for splitting a string into a list of substrings based on a specified separator.
 By default, the separator used is whitespace.

 Here's an example: